-With RB Leipzig standing in the semi-finals of the UEFA Champions League, it almost beggars belief that the Bundesliga club is just 11 years old.
+With RB Leipzig now UEFA Champions League regulars, it almost beggars belief that the Bundesliga club was only founded in 2009.

 bundesliga.com narrates the history of the world's most successful modern footballing start-up…

 Austrian soft drinks giant Red Bull had major plans for investment in German football, and struggling Oberliga (fifth-division) club SSV Markranstädt, situated just to the west of the city of Leipzig, represented an ideal opportunity for its entrance.
 A new club – named RasenBallsport Leipzig, literally the rather unweildy 'lawn ball sport Leipzig' in English – was officially formed on 19 May 2009.
 In order for the acquisition to be ratified, the state of Saxony's football association stipulated that the new club must incorporate Markranstädt's first team, reserves, oldest youth team, their senior selection and the four most senior teams of the insolvent FC Sachsen Leipzig youth academy.

 Only by affirming their commitment to the growth of football in the area, from youth to senior level, could the new club be sanctioned.
 On 13 June 2009, their licence to play in the Oberliga Nordost was officially transferred, and a new chapter in the history of German football commenced.

 July 2009 - a fifth-tier start